dlang-tour/english/vibed/web-server.md

     }

     /*
-    The @path attribute can be use to customize url routing.
-Here requests to "/name"
+    The @path attribute can be used to customize the url routing.
+Requests to "/name"
     will be mapped to the getName method.
     */
     @path("/name")